smckelli/scheduler/README.md

 # Work Day Scheduler
 # Description
-This is a simple calendar application to track any event from each hour of a typical business day between the hour sof 0900-1800.
+This is a simple calendar application to track any event from each hour of a typical business day between the hours of 0900-1800.

 # User Story